Executive Director | Send email

 Jane is new to the non-profit sector, having recently moved from working for 20 years in hotels.
 Originally from Victoria, BC, she holds a Bachelor of Commerce from the University of Victoria.
 She has lived overseas in Dubai, UAE and London, UK and is looking forward to contributing to the MCIC office and members.

 Communications Specialist | Send email

-Megan is a creative communicator with experience working on media, communications and public relations projects for a variety of local non-profits.
-She enjoys tackling communication challenges and has a knack for making content look as good as it sounds using polished photography, graphic and web design.
+Megan is a creative communicator with experience working on media, communications and public relations projects for a variety of small non-profits.
+She enjoys tackling new communication challenges and has a knack for making content look as good as it sounds using polished photography, graphic and web design.
 New to the field of international assistance, Megan is excited to learn more about the changing role of development work and is eager to help MCIC and its members advocate the important connection between local and global issues.

 International Program Coordinator | Send email

 Hom has more than 15 years’ experience in international development as a practitioner, researcher and educator, with regional expertise in South Asia and the Himalayas.
 He is keenly interested in monitoring, evaluation and learning in the key areas of livelihood, poverty, food security, agrarian change and gender and household power relations.